outermedia/solr-fusion/src/main/doc/user-guide.md

 SolrFusion always requests XML responses from the configured Solr servers, but is capable to render the requested response format of the combined Solr documents.

+Note: The query parsers resolve `\uXXXX` and backslash escaped characters __except "?" and "*"__, because it is impossible to decide whether to escape them or not once they have been unescaped.
+E.g. it is legal to write "hel?o" and "hel\?o".
+All ScriptTypes are affected which execute String equal checks (e.g. Table and Regular Expressions).

 ## Response Renderer
 SolrFusion supports rendering of Solr documents in xml and json format.
 The response is always indented.